llefaucheur/GRAPH_INTERPRETER/README.md

     ([link](https://github.com/ARM-software/CMSIS-DSP/tree/main/ComputeGraph)),
     with extra fields to set the nodes processor affinity and the board's presets.
-"No code" is objective number 1 of the project: go directly from this GUI to tests on target, [without recompilation]{.underline} of the code running in target .
+"No code" is objective number 1 of the project: go directly from this GUI to tests on target, without recompilation of the code running in target .

 2.  **A targeted platform is selected with its associated list of "*manifests*"**.
 Each platform using Graph-Interpreter has a